 8 Interesting Microwave Uses You Probably Don’t Know

 The first microwave oven went on sale in 1946.
-Nevertheless, it took nearly seven decades for it to become one of the most essential elements of modern cuisine.
+Nevertheless, it took several decades for it to reach the place of one of the most important appliances in the modern kitchen.
+Today, we know there are many microwave uses.

-With this appliance, you can quickly heat up your meals and even prepare some simple dishes.
+With this machine, you can quickly heat up your meals and even prepare some simple dishes.

-Aside from its use in cooking, however, there are other domestic microwave uses that many people still don’t know.
+Aside from its use in cooking, however, there are other domestic microwave uses that many people still don’t know about.

 We want to take advantage of our space today to give you eight surprising ideas for getting more out of this kitchen appliance.